ocapraro/IdeologyAdditions/README.md

 ## TODO
 ### Prayer Job
   - [X] Only assign moralists to praying.
-  - [ ] Mood buff from witnessing the end of a prayer
+  - [X] Mood buff from witnessing the end of a prayer
+  - [ ] Refactor prayer caster mood to be based on the people listening.
   - [ ] Watch prayer recreation type
 ### Confession
 - [ ] Make Confession Booth
 - [ ] Take confession job
-- [ ] Give confession job
+- [ ] Give confession recreation type
+- [ ] Implement mood transfer